MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-get-started-tutorial.md

 > One option is to create use a pre-configured Linux VM in Azure.
 In addition to OS-only VMs, there is also a VM image with SQL Server vNext CTP1 already installed.
 For more information, see [Provision a Linux VM in Azure for SQL Server](sql-server-linux-azure-virtual-machine.md).

 ## 2: Install SQL Server
-Next, set up SQL Server vNext on your Linux machine using one of the following guides:
+Next, set up SQL Server vNext on your Linux machine, or run the Docker image, using one of the following guides:

 | Platform | Installation |
 |-----|-----|